dotnet/csharplang/proposals/ref-readonly-parameters.md

 Specifically, changing
 - `ref` → `ref readonly` would only be a binary breaking change for virtual methods,
 - `ref` → `in` would also be a binary breaking change for virtual methods, but not a source breaking change (because the rules change to only warn for `ref` arguments passed to `in` parameters),
-- `in` → `ref readonly` would not be a breaking change (but no callsite annotation would result in a warning).
+- `in` → `ref readonly` would not be a breaking change (but no callsite annotation or rvalue would result in a warning).

 In the opposite direction, changing
 - `ref readonly` → `ref` would be potentially a source breaking change (unless only `ref` callsite annotation was used), and a binary breaking change for virtual methods,